-Admittedly, that was a most irrational thought, but perhaps there was a reason for the heebie-jeebies I felt yesterday as I was meeting them.
+Admittedly, that was a rather irrational thought, but perhaps there was a reason for the heebie-jeebies I felt yesterday as I was meeting them.
 That was no ordinary encounter.
-And now on top of that, they just interpreted my dream… without me even telling them my dream.
-It made me wonder if I had somehow fallen into the Twilight Zone.
+And now, on top of that, they just interpreted my dream… without me even telling them I had a dream.
+It made me wonder if I had somehow been drawn into the Twilight Zone.

 For the remainder of the day, I explored the summit ridge to determine the most direct and least precarious route down.
-It was important the slopes not be slippery, but for now, it appeared the current weather pattern may hold.
-You can never really tell from day to day in the mountains, or even hour to hour.
+It was important the slopes not be slippery, but for now, it appeared the current weather pattern might hold.
+You can never really tell from day to day in the mountains, or even from hour to hour.

-By now I was dazzled and much confounded.
-'Fine, I said, I'll see what I can do to find the answer you're looking for.'
+By now, I was dazzled and confounded.
+'Fine,' I said, 'I'll see what I can do to find whatever answer you're looking for.'

-Whatever the case, I asked myself why life was such a struggle; why did I always have to strive for more, even going to extremes such as scaling this treacherous mountain?
+Whatever the case, I asked myself, why is life such a struggle; why did I always have to strive for more, even going to extremes such as scaling this treacherous mountain?
 What was I trying to prove?
-But then, why should I bother with these insane questions?
-And even if they're not insane, they may soon drive me insane if I don't get away from here by tomorrow.
+But then, why even bother to ask such rhetorical questions?
+That’s insane, and even if they're not insane, they may soon drive me insane if I don't get away from here by tomorrow.

 But sent by whom… and why?

-The is also known as the Principle of Parsimony, named after Franciscan friar William of Ockham (1285-1347), who postulated that where there are competing answers to a problem, the one with the fewest assumptions is most likely the correct answer.
+This is also known as the Principle of Parsimony, named after Franciscan friar William of Ockham (1285-1347), who postulated that where there are competing answers to a problem, the one with the fewest assumptions is most likely the correct answer.

-Pogo was a popular and insightful American comic strip, published several decades ago, full of political satire and allegory with swamp animals in southeastern USA.
+Pogo was a popular and insightful American comic strip, published several decades ago, full of political satire and allegory with swamp animals in the southeastern USA.
 Pogo, the lead character, was an opossum who often said such astute things as: “We’ve met the enemy, and he is us.”

-The Twilight Zone was a weekly television series in the late 1950s and early 1960’s that dealt with unexplainable events, often being paranormal encounters with beings outside the Earth’s dimensions.
+The Twilight Zone was a weekly television series in the late 1950s and early 1960s that dealt with unexplainable events, often being paranormal encounters with beings outside the Earth’s dimensions.